There’s nothing wrong with Alias‘ pilot. Absolutely nothing.

 – Syd reads Sloane’s lips – another talent of hers!

-– Syd walking out of the bank completely disheveled, and seeing her car being towed – talk about a depressing metaphor!
+– Syd walks out of the bank completely disheveled and sees her car being towed away.
+It’s so darn depressing.

-– Sydney’s snark as she’s being tortured is very Buffy-ish.
-Especially the “BITE-ME” trick she plays on Suit & Glasses (that’s the torture’s unofficial name in the Alias fandom).
+– Love Syd’s “BITE-ME” trick with Suit & Glasses (that’s the torturer’s unofficial name in the Alias fandom).

 – When Will’s sister appears at the funeral with red hair, we start putting the pieces together as viewers.
 I love that.

 – How sad is the sight of Syd drinking wine on her own and erasing the joint voicemail message?
-It’s even more heartbreaking than her having dinner on her own in the romantic restaurant.
+Another heartbreaking moment: She has dinner on her own in a romantic restaurant.

 – It’s a quick touch, but Syd’s professor is lecturing about a woman who “loved a man and lost him”.
 Subtle!

 – Love how Syd anticipates the attack in the parking lot by spotting the laser.
-And then we see how resourceful she is when they block her exit by calling Francie and having her call back to throw her attackers off.
+And then we see how resourceful she is calling Francie and having her call back to throw her attackers off.

-– Francie complaining about the worst day ever while Syd is under attack is too funny.
+– Francie complaining about the worst day ever while Syd is under attack is just priceless.

 – Throughout the show’s run, Sydney always uses her environment to kick ass, and that touch is evident in the parking lot fight when she uses the car’s antenna to free herself from her attacker.
-And that shot of her kicking his face into the glass?
-Gorgeously framed.
+There’s also a stunningly-framed shot with her kicking her opponent’s face into the glass?

-– Syd’s “Daddy?” when Jack arrives is just priceless and iconic.
-It does a fantastic job of cutting the tension.
+– Syd’s “Daddy?” when Jack arrives is iconic.
+It cuts the tension beautifully.

 – Jack’s car stunt is too cool!
 What a dad!